easyt0re/Research_ADAMS_Sim/README.md

 make sense of the present measurements (may lead to the next item)

 double check if the direction of torque on motors were correct

+(20170916) flip motor 1. motor 5 might also need to be flipped.

 there was no motor model or gear ratio in Simulink right now